Dion-Krasniqi/workout-tracker/README.md

 The app allows the user to create their own exercises and workouts,track workouts as sessions by logging weights and reps used for each set of each exercise of a workout, check data of a given exercise, and more.

 ## Using the app
-* To use the application out of the box head over at the playstore link where you can find a downloadable version.
+* To use the application out of the box with the ads inlcuded(not currently), head over at the playstore link where you can find a downloadable version.
 * If you want to build the app yourself, you need to have node and npm installed.
 Start by cloning the repo locally or downloading the files.